Anastasia Potapova: 2021: Major third round, WTA 1000 quarterfinal

-2022: WTA titles & top 50 debut in singles and doubles
+2022: First career singles title

-Potapova started her season brightly at the Melbourne Summer Set 1, where she reached the quarterfinals but lost to compatriot Veronika Kudermetova in three sets.
-The Russian was also defeated in the first round of the Australian Open by 30th seed Camila Giorgi.
-However, she made her first Grand Slam quarterfinal in doubles alongside Rebecca Peterson although they lost to eventual finalists Beatriz Haddad Maia/Anna Danilina despite leading by a set and a break.
+Potapova started her season brightly at the Melbourne Summer Set 1 when she reached the quarterfinals but lost to compatriot Veronika Kudermetova, in three sets.
+She was also defeated in the first round of the Australian Open, by 30th seed Camila Giorgi.
+However, she made her first major quarterfinal in doubles, alongside Rebecca Peterson, although they lost to eventual finalists Beatriz Haddad Maia and Anna Danilina, after leading by a set and a break.

-She suffered first-round exits at the St. Petersburg Ladies' Trophy, Monterrey Open and the Indian Wells Open, and failure to defend her points from Dubai in 2021 meant that she fell out of the top 100.
+She suffered first-round exits at the St. Petersburg Trophy, Monterrey Open and the Indian Wells Open, and failure to defend her points from Dubai in 2021 meant that she fell out of the top 100.
 Nonetheless, she made the doubles semifinals in St. Petersburg with Vera Zvonareva.

-Ranked No. 122 at the İstanbul Cup, she won her first WTA title as a qualifier defeating third seed and world No. 29, Veronika Kudermetova.
+Ranked No. 122 at the İstanbul Cup, she won her first WTA Tour title as a qualifier defeating third seed and world No. 29, Veronika Kudermetova.
 As a result, she returned to the top 80 in the rankings, at world No. 78 on 25 April 2022.

-In June, she was suspended for playing at Wimbledon due to the Russian players ban, resulting from the Russian invasion in Ukraine.
+In June, she was kept from playing at Wimbledon due to the Russian and Belarusian players ban resulting from the Russian invasion of Ukraine.

-In July, Potapova made to the semifinals of Lausanne Open where she lost in straight sets to Serbian Olga Danilović.
-Nevertheless, this result guaranteed her a new career high ranking of No. 63.
-She also made the semifinals of the Hamburg European Open, losing in straight sets to world No. 2, Anett Kontaveit.
+In July, Potapova made it to the semifinals of the Lausanne Open where she lost in straight sets to Olga Danilović.
+She also reached the semifinals of the Hamburg European Open, losing in straight sets to world No. 2 Anett Kontaveit.

-Following her showing in the Prague Open final, where she lost to Marie Bouzková, she reached the top 50 at world No. 48, on 1 August 2022.
+Following her showing in the Prague Open final where she lost to Marie Bouzková, she reached the top 50 at world No. 48, on 1 August 2022.
 At the same tournament, she won her third doubles title with Yana Sizikova defeating compatriots Angelina Gabueva and Anastasia Zakharova.
 She reached a career-high ranking of No. 52 in doubles also on 1 August 2022.